Codemakers vs. Codebreakers

 Modern Ciphers: Cryptographic Algorithms

-Today, due to the widespread use of credit cards, bank sites, smart phones and internet access, cryptography encrypts important information used by machines and computers.
+Today, due to the widespread use of credit cards, bank sites, cryptocurrency, smart phones and internet access, cryptography encrypts important information used by machines and computers.
 In fact computers are used to create complex algorithms that no longer rely on simple changes to the alphabet.
 The three types of “modern ciphers” are the stream cipher, the public key cipher and the block cipher.
 These ciphers are used in modern browsers, wi-fi and home computing to encrypt data and store passwords.

 Uncrackable Quantum Cryptography